 The Truth And Lies About Being Skinny

 I am often asked if I’ve been skinny all my life and my response is always a resounding “Yes, except when I was a baby.”
-Until one time, a friend laughed at the thought of an underweight baby and that’s when I realized my default answer was stupid.
+Until one time, a friend giggled crazily at the thought of an underweight baby and that’s when I realized that my default answer was quite foolish.

 Chubby, fat, overweight, malaman, however way you put it—girls, or everyone in general, will always have something to say about body image and I thought maybe I should speak for us from the other end of the spectrum.
-Here are a few that I'll debunk or confirm:
+Here are a few points that I'd debunk or confirm.

 WE WANT TO GAIN WEIGHT.

 Lie.
 This was only true for me at some point in my childhood, when my father dear was so obsessed with making me gain weight; so I really thought I needed to.
-It was only when I grew up and realized that all, if not most, fathers are really that way, and have a natural inclination to feed their offspring.
+It was only when I grew up and realized that it was simply my dad being a dad, and his natural inclination to feed his offspring.
 It’s such a revelation, right?

-My father also admitted later on that he didn’t really care if I was underweight, as long as I’m healthy and I don’t get sick.
+My father also admitted later on that he didn’t really care if I was underweight, as long as I remain healthy and I don’t get sick.
 Which brings me to the next point…

 WE ARE WEAK.